About This Blueberry Breakfast Cake

 In any case, it’s the perfect showstopping centerpiece dish for a weekend brunch.
 The best part?
 Any leftover slices keep well for a breakfast treat to eat the rest of the week.

 Why You Should Make The Recipe

 In addition to being extremely delicious, there are other reasons to make this blueberry breakfast cake:

-This blueberry breakfast cake is from Gaby Dalkin of @whatsgabycookin‘s new cookbook, Eat What You Want.
+The recipe is from Gaby Dalkin of @whatsgabycookin‘s cookbook, Eat What You Want.

 Gaby is known for her super approachable and delicious California-inspired recipes.
 Most of her recipes take advantage of fresh seasonal ingredients and come together really easily (like this peach and tomato caprese salad, or these strawberry jalapeño margaritas).
 This blueberry breakfast cake recipe is no exception.
 Although its flavors are “simple” and “classic”, the resulting cake really is so delicious and impressive!

 The recipe is easily customizable with ingredients that can easily be substituted.

 Gaby’s original recipe in Eat What You Want flavors the breakfast cake with blueberries AND lemons.
 Since I didn’t have any lemons on hand, I skipped the lemons and just used blueberries.
 Guess what?
 Her recipe still worked and produced an incredibly tasty cake!
 So if you’re in a pinch and still avoiding unnecessary extra trips to the grocery store, rest assured that this recipe is very forgiving and can be customized easily.
 No buttermilk?
 No problem—check out the Ingredients section below on how to use other types of milk instead.
 You can also use other types of fruit—like blackberries and raspberries—to make this recipe your own.